-Search and Seizure (JIHB) - Students may be searched by a school official who has reasonable grounds to suspect that such a search will turn up evidence that as student has violated the law, school or Board policy.
+Search and Seizure (JIHB) - Students may be searched by a school official and another adult witness who has reasonable grounds to suspect that such a search will turn up evidence that a student has violated the law, school or Board policy.
 The school official may seize any illegal, unauthorized or contraband materials.
 The school will make all attempts to respect student privacy during this process.